nginxinc/nginx-wiki/source/start/topics/recipes/wordpress.rst

 `WordPress Multisite <http://codex.wordpress.org/Create_A_Network>`_ can be used in multiple ways.
 Most notably "subdirectories" mode and "subdomains" mode.

-Nginx provides 2 special directive: `X-Accel-Redirect <x-accel.redirect_>` and `map <http://nginx.org/en/docs/http/ngx_http_map_module.html#map>`_.
+NGINX provides 2 special directive: `X-Accel-Redirect <x-accel.redirect_>` and `map <http://nginx.org/en/docs/http/ngx_http_map_module.html#map>`_.
 Using these 2 directives, one can eliminate performance hit for static-file serving on WordPress multisite network.

 Rewrite rules for Multisite using subdirectories
 """"""""""""""""""""""""""""""""""""""""""""""""